IngmarBitter/defenders/md/RevelationAndFoundations/Foundations.slides.md

 * Is what the church believes and teaches
 * Is the backbone of Christian belief, encompassing essential teachings about God, salvation, and human existence
-* Includes the trinity
+* Includes the Trinity
-  * The trinity is a concept only indirectly in the Bible
+  * The Trinity is a concept only indirectly in the Bible
   * => Doctrine is what the **church** (not Bible) teaches
   * => Details can differ between denominations / cults
   * => Details can be true/false.
 Even though the Bible is only true